lewis1286/portfolio/README.md

 * Spectrogram using voice of viewer dial adjusting tradeoff between frequency and time resolution
 * box of (radio) waves in 3d
+* leverage [this](https://observablehq.com/@d3/versor-dragging) or the transparent version to plot corona virus cases over time
+*

 ## Neat Viz resources:
 * [http://www.datasketch.es/]